Relative impacts of different grade-scales on student success in introductory physics: Methods

-Data were collected from the first two quarters of the three quarter CLASP series from course archives spanning the ten years 2003-2012.
-(The ``CLASP A'' content primarily covers energy and thermodynamics, while the ``CLASP B'' content focuses on mechanics.)
-During those years the structure and content of these classes was relatively constant.
-Over 75\% of a student's time in one of these classes was spent working in discussion/laboratory sections (referred to as DLs in the CLASP curriculum) on activities that only changed slowly over those years.
-The platform for entering grades in this large enrollment class was centralized using a separate database file for every separate course offering.
-These course databases include exam scores for each student along with the individual grades that were given as well as the calculations that led to these exam scores.
-In addition, these databases sometimes included the calculations that led to the actual course grades.
-Over these ten years there were 133 of these classes, and we have found databases for 96 of them that are identifiably graded as described above using either CLASP4 grading or percent scale grading.
-This identification was determined by examining the maximum grades given to individual student answers.
-If the maximum was always 10 then we considered the class to have had percent grading and if the maximum grades were always 4.5 then we considered the class to have had CLASP4 scale.
-The resulting database contains 773,667 sub-exam level grades given to 15,757 individual students on each part of each exam.
-Fifty-seven of the included classes are CLASP4 grade scale (including 478,617 grades on individual answers) and the remaining 39 are percent grade scale (including 295,050 grades on individual answers).
-We also have access, from UC Davis administration, to the recorded course grades from all of these classes as recorded by the Registrar.
+We also have access, from UC Davis administration, to the recorded course grades from all of these classes as recorded by the Registrar and to each student's GPA upon entering the CLASP course.
 Course grades were all recorded on the standard 4-point grade scale with letter grades A through D, each of which may include a $+$ or $-$, and F. In each database that included the calculation of course (letter) grades these letter grades were determined using the cutoffs approximately as shown in Table \ref{tab1}.
 Although we will group together the data from the first two courses (CLASP A and CLASP B) in this series of courses because the differences between the grade scales show up in both courses, we will specifically note each situation where the data from one course differ substantially from that of the other.

 Each of our research questions requires a different set of comparisons to make.
 So rather than providing a list of justifications for the comparability of each set in this section, we instead share this information when it can be considered alongside the research question and resulting comparison.